dermothethird/Microsoft-Movie-Studios-Project/README.md

 ## Methods

 We merged some of the datasets and filtered out some "bad" data, for example empty content in genre column or some zero ratings.
-After we get rid of those, we could start the analysis our data through different aspects.
+After we got rid of those, we could start the analysis of our data through different aspects.

 ## Results
 ![graph1](./images/Average_Rating_Across_Genres.png)